‘Russian Kim Kardashian’ Anastasiya Kvitko Wears An Insanely Skimpy Bikini, And Fans Are In Awe

-Russian bombshell Anastasiya Kvitko certainly knew how to offer her followers a Sunday treat: by posting a new smoke show of an Instagram Story.
+Russian bombshell Anastasiya Kvitko certainly knew how to offer her followers a Sunday treat: by posting a new smokeshow of an Instagram story.
 The brunette beauty absolutely stunned by modeling a new bikini that dropped the jaws of her devoted fans.

 The buxom brunette is no stranger to wearing bikinis, thanks to her homes in both Miami and Los Angeles.
-Anastasiya first moved to the Sunshine state from Russia as a teenager to pursue modeling options.
+Anastasiya first moved to the Sunshine State from Russia as a teenager to pursue modeling options.
 As her career took off, she began to also live part of the year in Los Angeles, which is an even larger modeling hub.

 With a following of over 10 million, it’s little surprise that Anastasiya is in such demand as a model.
 She already has contracts with companies such as Fashion Nova and U Dresses.
 In her latest post, she has popular clothing website Revolve tagged.

-In her upload, Anastasiya wears a skimpy pink bikini that blends in with her tan and originally makes her almost appear to be in the nude.
+In her upload, Anastasiya wears a skimpy pink bikini that blends in with her tan and initially makes her almost appear to be in the nude.
 As she gets closer, however, the bikini becomes more and more apparent.
 The top is a classic triangle shape, and seems to struggle to contain her ample assets.
 The halter straps are transparent, showing a maximum amount of skin.

 The other straps of the set, however, feature beautiful beading, and two of the straps wrap around her tiny waist to showcase her incredible figure.
-The bikini bottom is as teeny as can be legal, and the beaded side-straps extend nearly up towards her belly button.
+The bikini bottom is as teeny as can be legal, and the beaded side straps extend nearly up towards her bellybutton.

-Her hair is styled slicked back into a fashionable lob, adding to the sleek sexy nature of the look.
-The video can be viewed for the next 24 hours on her Instagram Story.
+Her hair is slicked back into a fashionable lob, adding to the sleek and sexy nature of the look.
+The video can be viewed for the next 24 hours on her Instagram story.

-The pink color looked absolutely stunning on Anastasiya, and it seems that she has modeled a similar bikini before last summer.
+The pink color looked absolutely stunning on Anastasiya, and it seems that she has modeled a similar bikini before, last summer.
 Though not exactly the same, the bikini below has almost the same chic and sexy vibes as the one recently worn.

 Another swimsuit that has a similar vibe is the following beige triangle bikini.
 Though it does not have the bling of the other two, it nonetheless seems to melt into her skin, a fact that likely sends the pulses of her fans racing.